ICT2101-2201-P5-1/Assignment/README.md

 ## UAT
 For User Acceptance Testing, the team will be covering all test cases covered in M2 under section **6.4 Test Case**.
+The video label each test case with #TC_Number on the upper right hand

 ## Whitebox Testing